ChangeVision/astah-miro-plugin/README.md

 # astah-miro Plugin
 ## About

-The plugin that enables import/export of diagrams between Astah and miro.
+The Astah-miro plugin enables you to import/export diagrams between Astah and miro.

-Following items can be import/export.
+Supported diagram types:
-- Importing from miro
+- Import from miro
-    - class diagram
+    - UML Class diagram
-    - mindmap
+    - Mind map
-- Exporting to miro
+- Export to miro
-    - class diagram
+    - UML Class diagram

-*Note:* This plugin is an experimental version and is not provided product support.
+*Note:* This plugin is an experimental version therefore no product support is provided.

 ## How to install

 1. Download the .jar file from [releases](https://github.com/ChangeVision/astah-miro-plugin/releases).
-1. Start astah.
+1. Start Astah.
 1. Install the plugin at the Plugin List Dialog ([Plugin] -> [Installed Plugins] -> [Install])
-1. Restart astah.
+1. Restart Astah.

 ## Setup

-Create a configuration file `.astah-miro.json` under the home directory(`$HOME`) and edit the below contents.
+Create a configuration file `.astah-miro.json` under the home directory(`$HOME`) and edit the content below.

 ```json
 {